 A plan to rebuild the 1952 vintage B Class fleet with the EMD 645E3B turbocharged two-strokeV12 engines by V/Line for passenger working was stopped after only eleven units (with V/Line instead ordering twenty five new N Class locomotives instead, see below).
 With the exception of B60 and B85, all of the “new” A Class locomotives retained their original numbering.

 When V/Line was separated into freight and passenger divisions (with V/Line Freight eventually becoming Freight Victoria and then Freight Australia), the A Class fleet was split accordingly, with a number of units passing into Pacific National ownership.
-As such, only four (A60, 62, 66 and 70) remain in their originally intended duties.
-They can typically be found hauling H-Set carriages on Bacchus Marsh peak-hour passenger services, with recent V/locity railcar deliveries pushing this class to the side.
-Pacific National use their A Class on general broad gauge traffic around Victoria as required.
+As such, only four (A60, 62, 66 and 70) remained in their originally intended duties.

 V/Line – P Class (1984)